ChrisCrewdson/WoSTer/README.md

 2. Track banked hours (max=24) and apply them as needed to months that are short
 3. Report showing status for each member: current hours, banked hours, hours owed
 4. Monthly reminder to submit hours
+  4a.
+Button to get a report sent as a DM

 ## TODO